oit-ipbl/Integration/win_single/win_single.md

 ```

 The wrapper class, `RosBridgeTCP` and `RosWinMessenger`, have `wait_response` method.
-The method can specify target keywords to receive as the 2nd argument, and block the program until receiving the keywords.
+The method can specify target keywords to receive as the 2nd argument, and block the program until receiving one of the keywords.
 The samples use this method and implement a dummy Rock, Paper and Scissors game.

 ## Exercise (integration 1)